-This went on for years.
+It wasn’t just exhausting, it was demoralizing.
 I just couldn’t seem to pull it together, no matter how many times I tried (and failed).

 If you’re used to just “winging it,” or worse, throwing in the towel and making book to the nearest KFC or Taco Bell, you really need to start simple.
 Trust me; I know what I’m talking about.

 And don’t even get me started on Pinterest.
 You can get lost in there for days.

 Many times I have planned an awesomely healthy week, only to find when it’s time to actually eat it, I have zero interest.
 What are you supposed to do then?

 This is why it’s a good idea to start with only 2 or 3 days at first, if you’ve never planned much before.

 Why Should You Plan Your Meals?

-It can save your sanity.
+It will save your sanity.

-I cannot tell you how many times during my time as a wife and stay-at-home mom/home school teacher I found myself at 3 PM wondering what in the heck we were going to have for dinner.
+I cannot tell you how many times during my time as a wife/stay-at-home mom/home school teacher I found myself at 3 PM wondering what in the heck we were going to have for dinner.

 Now that my kids are grown and it’s just my husband and me, I still need to plan.
 I have a full-time job, and a lot of other things in my life; perhaps even more than when I was home with my kids.

-It can most definitely save you money.
+It will most definitely save you money.

-Ever rifled through your freezer or only to find unmarked or freezer-burned mystery food that ends up in the trash?
+Ever rifled through your freezer only to find unmarked or freezer-burned mystery food that ends up in the trash?

-You can stop wasting so much food.
+You will stop wasting so much food.

 I have been so guilty of this!
 I make too much and the leftovers get lost in the refrigerator.
 Or I purchase a 5 pound bag of potatoes but cannot use them all within the week or however long they last before going bad (rotting potatoes have to be the worst smelling thing on earth).

 want need to fit more vegetables into your daily meals, this is an excellent way to be somewhat stealth about that.